thegodone/molds-branch/trunk/doc/README.txt

        with GTO expansion of STO orbiltals(ST0-6G in [S_1970] is used).
        Besides, oscillator strength is also shown with each transition dipole moment.

-       "mulliken" is a option of mulliken popultaion analysis of the excited state.
+       "mulliken" is an option of mulliken popultaion analysis of the excited state.
        When "mulliken x" is included in CIS-directive, the mulliken popultaion of xth excited state is calculated.
        Multiple indication of these mulliken options is possible.
        Note that "mulliken 0" is ignored because 0th excited state is the ground state.
        Default setting of this "mulliken" option is nothing.

-       "unpaired_electron_population" is a option of unpaired electron population(UEP) analysis of the excited state.
+       "unpaired_electron_population" is an option of unpaired electron population(UEP) analysis of the excited state.
        When "unpaired electron population yes" and "mulliken x" are included in CIS-directive, the UEP of xth excited state is calculated.
        By multiple indication of these mulliken option, the UEP on multiple excited states are possible.
        Note that the UEP on ground state is ignored.
        Default setting is "unpaired_electron_population" option is nothing.

+       "sum_charges" is an option to calculate of summation of the mulliken charges and unpaired electron population in each excited state which indicated with "mulliken" option.
+       How to set this option is same way with the ground state.

        "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
        The default value of the "num_print_coefficients" is 1.